Uninett/Argus-frontend/README.md

     npm test -- -t "testName"

-## Fixes for known annyonaces, Linux
+## Fixes for known annoyances, Linux

-If you get the error message "React Native Error: ENOSPC: System limit for number of file watchers reached" (the ciode will still run, but tests might not), your version of React is probably not cleaning up it's inotify watchers properly.
+If you get the error message "React Native Error: ENOSPC: System limit for number of file watchers reached" (the code will still run, but tests might not), your version of React is probably not cleaning up its inotify watchers properly.

 A temporary fix that always works is to reset the `node_modules` directory: